VictoriaMetrics/operator/docs/resources/vmalert.md

 ## Rules

-The CRD specifies which `VMRule`s should be covered by the deployed VMAlert instances based on label selection.
+The CRD specifies which `VMRule`s should be covered by the deployed `VMAlert` instances based on label selection.
 The Operator then generates a configuration based on the included `VMRule`s and updates the `Configmaps` containing the configuration.
 It continuously does so for all changes that are made to `VMRule`s or to the `VMAlert` resource itself.

-Alerting rules are filtered by selector `ruleNamespaceSelector` in `VMAlert` CRD definition.
+Alerting rules are filtered by selectors `ruleNamespaceSelector` and `ruleSelector` in `VMAlert` CRD definition.
 For selecting rules from all namespaces you must specify it to empty value:

 ```yaml
 spec: